gustavokuklinski/bit-rot/docs/bit-rot.md

 ### Go to the heliport and try to call help

-The chopper just left with some of the rich.
+The helichopper just left with some of the rich.
 The boats were prioritized for, quote, "required and assistant personnel."
 I’m the first one at Next Petrol.
-Maybe I can use the radio to call a boat or another chopper.
+Maybe I can use the radio to call a boat or another helichopper.

 ### Go to the mainland to check if everything is okay